-“Can I have a sleepover?” and “Can I go to a sleepover?” are two questions you’re guaranteed to hear many times as your kids get older.
+It’s been a long time since sleepovers were socially acceptable.
+So, “can I have a sleepover?” and “can I go to a sleepover?” are two questions you may just be starting to hear many, many times.
 If just the thought of a sleepover sets off a cascade of questions such as, “Is she old enough to spend the night away from home?” then fear not.
 We’ve gathered a set of hints and tips to help ensure everyone, whether they’re hosting or attending, enjoys their first sleepover.

 Being the host of your child’s first sleepover has plenty of both pros and cons.
-In the pro column, you have control, you know your child is in a safe place, and you won’t get a phone call at 3 am asking to pick your little one up.
-The cons of hosting could include the prep and planning (not to mention being woken at 3 am to call someone’s mother to come and get them.)
+In the pro column, you have control, you know your child is in a safe place, and you won’t get a phone call at 3am asking to pick your little one up.
+The cons of hosting could include the prep and planning (not to mention waking up at 3am to call someone’s mother to come and get them.)

 If you’re on the fence about hosting one, here are some things to think about:

 The guests come over to your place, already in their pajamas, have some fun, play a few games and then leave again at 9 or 10 pm.
 This puts less pressure on all involved, has many of the fun elements of a sleepover and is a good starting point for all who are still unsure about the whole “spending the night at someone else’s house” business.

 2. Limit the Guest List

 The potential for disaster increases exponentially with each additional child you invite.
 Four or five kids, including your own, is generally a good number.
 More than this and you can expect chaos, less and you are more likely to find one child left out in the cold.
 Although not literally of course.

 On a side note, do not invite extra kids on the assumption that some will not come along.
 You are essentially offering free babysitting for the night and parents will leap on that invitation as a tired momma pounces on the chance of a nap.